Entering the UK

-1. Your passport or travel document with a valid student visa
+- Your passport or travel document with a valid student visa.

-2. An offer letter or copy of certificate of acceptance for studies (CAS)
+- An offer letter or copy of certificate of acceptance for studies (CAS).

-3. Any previous degrees/certificates mentioned in the CAS
+- Any previous degrees/certificates mentioned in the CAS.

-4. Copy of English language test (if mentioned in the CAS)
+- Copy of English language test (if mentioned in the CAS).

-5. Evidence to prove that you have sufficient funds to pay your course fees and maintain yourself (and your dependants if applicable).
-You can prove this with one or more of the following documents
+- Evidence to prove that you have sufficient funds to pay your course fees and maintain yourself (and your dependants if applicable).
+You can prove this with one or more of the following documents;

 - A letter from your bank confirming that you have access to the required funds

-6. Pre departure clearance certificate or country specific health-related certificate
+- Pre departure clearance certificate or country specific health-related certificate.

-You should contact your School urgently to whether check you are still within the deadline to enrol for your course.
-If you can only arrive after the enrolment deadline, you may have to make arrangements to defer starting your course till a later date or the following year, regardless of the reason for the delay (e.g. delay in getting your visa).
+If you have an issue, which is going to delay you in starting your new course, you need to contact your university college/school urgently.
+They will check whether you will still arrive within the deadline to enrol for your course.
+If you can only arrive after the enrolment deadline, you may have to make arrangements to defer starting your course until a later date or the following year, regardless of the reason for the delay (e.g. delay in getting your visa).

 Email email@example.com if you need visa advice.